martindevans/HandySerialization/readme.md

 # HandySerialization

-HandySerialization is a simple, byte oriented, binary serialization library.
+HandySerialization is a simple binary serialization library.

 ## `IByteReader` & `IByteWriter`